capacitor-community/fcm/README.md

 ## The Fork

-This is a fork of the original @capacitor-community/fcm plugin for Ionic Capacitor.
+This is a fork of the original `@capacitor-community/fcm` plugin for Ionic Capacitor, which can be found [here](https://www.npmjs.com/package/@capacitor-community/fcm).
+Kudos to the original contibutors.

-It was created since the changes in the Firebase classes and APIs broke our push implementations @anynines.
+The fork was created since the changes in the Firebase classes and APIs broke our push implementations @anynines.

 Previously you retrieved the Firebase registration token for both iOS and Android by calling
 ```